-Feds say Ohio company recalls more than 7 tons of BBQ beef
+Ohio company recalls more than 7 tons of BBQ beef

-HARRISON, Ohio (AP) — Federal authorities say an Ohio-based food company is recalling some 14,525 pounds of pulled barbequed beef products that could be contaminated with rubber.
+HARRISON, Ohio (AP) — Federal authorities say an Ohio-based food company is recalling more than 14,000 pounds (6,000 kilograms) of pulled barbequed beef products that could be contaminated with rubber.

 The U.S. agriculture department’s Food Safety and Inspection Service reports that J.T.M.
 Provisions Co. of Harrison had received two consumer complaints of extraneous material contamination.
 There have been no confirmed reports of adverse reactions from consuming the products.